newtheatre/website/_content/technical.md

 For more information please contact {% include committee.html role="cst" format="inline" %}.

 - No safety curtain or house tabs in any space
-- 2x 4 x 3m blacks with clips to the top
+- 4x3m blacks with clips to the top - 2
 - 8m tab track, in 3 sections, with runners
-- 1x 8 x 4m gauze with ties to the top
+- 8x4m gauze with ties to the top
-- 1x 8 x 5m white cyc with eyelets to the top
+- 8x5m white cyc with eyelets to the top
 - Various 4ft wide flats at 8 and 10ft height